Fine Tune Your LCD Screen

-How many times have you looked at the photos on your computer and thought that they looked darker than what your camera LCD displayed?
+How many times have you looked at the photos on your computer and thought that they looked darker than what your camera's LCD displayed?

-Your camera LCD screen usually set brighter than the actual exposure.
-You can adjust the cameras LCD brightness to better match the exposure you photographed.
+Your camera LCD screen is usually set brighter than the actual exposure.
+You can adjust the cameras LCD brightness in the camera to better match the exposure you photographed.

 I find that in most cases you need to set the cameras LCD brightness to -1 for a more accurate display.

 Aperture Shutter Speed Shutter Speed